PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 ##### ACTIVITIES STUDY JAM 2.0
 ![ ACTIVITIES STUDY JAM 2.0 ][D87]

-## Day 88 : March 6 , 2021 | Lists comprehension Python
+## Day 88 : March 7 , 2021 | Lists comprehension Python
 **Today's Progress :** Today I practiced with list comprehension in Python, here is the link https://www.w3schools.com/python/python_lists_comprehension.asp

 **Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with a function as an argument.

+## Day 89 : March 8 , 2021 | Review lesson 1
+**Today's Progress :** Today I reviewed Lesson 1: The analytical problem

+**Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with set comprehension.
+Today I want to motivate @Sumaiya @Julie @Frida @susyjam @Jessy Chen @LauraT @Sandra @Sumnima Thapa And happy International Women's Day